BlasBenito/virtualPollen/cran-comments.md

 I have fixed the conflicting links.
 All checks are clear now.

+## Checks

+Rhub checks for all platforms are clear: https://github.com/BlasBenito/virtualPollen/actions/runs/17576936567

 ── R CMD check results ─────────── virtualPollen 1.0.2 ────
 Duration: 1m 30s